dandip/book-notes/README.md

----
-title: Home
-type: docs
-bookToc: false
----

-# What is this website?

 I do a lot of technical reading (mostly statistics, probability, machine learning, and finance).
 Whenever I read a text, I summarize and explain its content as I go along, somewhat in the style of university lecture notes.
 For me, this process is superb for retaining what you read